Key Stage 3 overview

 The Geography GCSE is 100% external assessment which takes place in May/June of Year 11.

-Internal “mock exams” take place in year 9, 10 and twice in year 11 to monitor progress but pupils regularly complete practice questions in a variety of forms throughout KS4.
+Internal PPE’s take place once in Year 9 and twice in Years 10 & 11 to monitor progress, but pupils regularly complete practice questions in a variety of forms throughout KS4.

 How can parents support their child and Sir Thomas Boughey with Geography?